This blog post was originally posted on November 24, 2014, and was updated on November 29, 2017.

 In a very central area of Barcelona, the Eixample district and not far from Plaça Catalunya, find some of the city’s loveliest gardens.
 They are housed in a historic building belonging to the University of Barcelona.
 Though it’s more common to see students pass through the front doors than visitors, it is well worth taking a peek.
 The immense and admittedly crumbling building is impressive in and of itself.
 However, the lush, patio-filled gardens are a real hidden treat.

-Address: Carrer de la Diputació, 230No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+Address: Carrer de la Diputació, 230Want our insider’s guide to eating in Barcelona?
+Just add your email address in the form below!